All Episodes

 You could take a very small sample from anyone, anywhere, and culture it and have this sort of thing.

-In other words, could you take a foreign body and so code it With the results that we've just heard?
+In other words, could you take a foreign body and so code it with the results that we've just heard?

-Alright, but the point is, we haven't done it yet.
+All right, but the point is, we haven't done it yet.

 Not that we know of.